Twice Baked Potato Skins

 Instructions

-• Let stand until cool to the touch.
+• Let stand until cool enough to handle.

-• Scoop the white flesh out of the potatoes - this can be discarded or saved for another use.
+• Cut the potatoes in half lengthwise and scoop the white flesh out of the potatoes leaving a ¼-inch thick shell – this can be saved for another recipe or use.

 Or to leave a comment, click here!